MetricOptimizedGating/MOG-Public/README.md

 ====
 MOG is a MATLAB based image reconstruction pipeline for metric based gating in fetal cardiac MRI.
 It was developed at The Hospital for Sick Children in Toronto, Canada.
 It is licensed for non-commercial use.
 Two publications have been published on metric optimized gating.
 If you use MOG in a scientific paper please cite:  1) Jansz MS, Seed M, van Amerom JF, et al. Metric Optimized gating for fetal cardiac MRI.
 Magn Reson Med 2010;64(5):1304-1314.
 2) Roy CW, Seed M, van Amerom JF, et al. Dynamic imaging of the fetal heart using metric optimized gating.
 Magn Reson Med 2013;70(6):1598-1607.

-The Metric Optimization code found here initially uses two parameter optimization as described in Jansz et al. and allows the option to refine the results with the multi-parameter model as described in Roy et al. The multi-parameter model is quite slow especially if the initial start point is far from the optimized heart rate.
+The Metric Optimization code found here initially uses two-parameter optimization as described in Jansz et al. and allows the option to refine the results with the multi-parameter model as described in Roy et al. The multi-parameter model is quite slow especially if the initial start point is far from the optimized heart rate.

 For more information on MOG, visit: http://www.sickkids.ca/Research/fetalMRI/MOG/index.html